fergiemcdowall/search-index/doc/search.md

 ##Categories, Buckets and Filters

 You can add categories and buckets onto any given search.
-You can use the results to then create filters.
+You can use the results to then filter on either buckets or categories.

 **Categories** display totals for each category in the resultset